AWikia/Level/README.md

   - Miscellanneous Symbols and Pictographs (Supports the following):
     - Rainbown
     - Moons (Full Circle, Smilies)
+    - Sun and Cloud (And Variants)
+    - Droplet
     - Mushroom
     - Certain fruits and vegetables (Such as Grapes, Oranges, Apples, Tomatoes etc.)
     - Musical Notes